Integrated Learning and Learning at Ursula Franklin Academy

 Ursula Franklin Academy (UFA) is a small specialized high school in the Toronto District School Board.
 The school is capped at 500 students, by design.
 The school offers integrated liberal arts and sciences packages, preparing students for academic programs at the post-secondary level.
 The learning experiences offered at Ursula Franklin Academy will reflect not only the learning expectations identified by the Province and the Toronto District School Board, but also the students’ own interests, developing a sense of responsibility and individual accomplishments.
 Cross-curricular future-oriented skills such as conflict resolution, computer technology, problem-solving, student leadership, and exposure to international languages.

-At Ursula Franklin Academy, a school focused on social justice, we are committed to ensuring that fairness, equity, inclusion and student voice are essential principles of our school community and are integrated into our registration process, programs, operations, and practices.
+At Ursula Franklin Academy, a school with student leadership, integrated learning and connected knowledge, academic excellence, and a solid foundation of social justice we are committed to ensuring that fairness, equity, inclusion and student voice are essential principles of our school community and are integrated into our school culture, classrooms, extra-curricular opportunities, Wednesday Enrichment Program, operations, and practices.
 Ursula Franklin Academy follows the Equitable Policy practices as outlined on the TDSB website.

 Our social justice roots and school values inform our decision making.
 Students and teachers work together on a first-name basis to help deconstruct hierarchical structures.